sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 Once the web app is created, copy the URL for later use.

-### Register the application
+### Register the Graph delta queries application

 Visit the [Application Registration Portal](https://apps.dev.microsoft.com/). **Register** a new converged application, and copy the generated application ID for later use.  **Configure** the application:

 - Add a new secret by clicking the **Generate new password** button and copy the secret to use later as the Client Secret.
 - Click the **Add Platform** button.
 A popup is presented, choose **Web**.
 - Add a Redirect URL to use while debugging locally (the default setting for the Visual Studio project is `https://localhost:44326/`, if you use something else you need to change this value for your app registration).
 - Add a Redirect URL to use with your Azure Web App (ex: `https://YOURWEBAPP.azurewebsites.net/`).
 - Click **Save** to save all changes.